The baby name Lottie mixes vintage nickname style with ties to a chart-topping favorite.

 A string of kings called Charles ruled France in the early Middle Ages.
 (You might’ve heard of Charlemagne, Charles the Great.)
 Charlot is the masculine diminutive form; add an extra -te and it’s feminine.

-While it’s traditional, the name first spread across Europe around the fourteenth century, and wasn’t widely heard until the nineteenth century.
+While the name Charlotte is traditional, it first spread across Europe around the fourteenth century, and wasn’t widely heard until the nineteenth century.

-Both Charlotte and Lottie – as well as Charlotte-called-Lottie – enjoyed a spike of popularity.
+Both Charlotte and Lottie – as well as Charlotte-called-Lottie – enjoyed a spike of popularity during the 1800s.
 And some of those baby girls grew up to make their mark.

 • Born Carlotta Tompkins in 1844 to a respectable family, Lottie Deno would grow up to become a famous – and successful – gambler in Texas and New Mexico.
 The poker player’s new surname wasn’t a result of marriage; it’s said that “deno” came from the Spanish word dinero – money.